alfredcs/Docker-Marathon/README.md

 ## Summary

-A Mesos platform refernce architecture for deploying Dockerized services using Marathon framework is presented in this repo.
-A few services including Cassndra, Kafka, Zookeeper and RabbitMQ have been successfully deployed on such platform.
+While PoC is still underway, we would like to present one of the proposed platform architects for deploying Dockerized services on Mesos frameworks.
+A few services including Kafka, Zookeeper and RabbitMQ have been successfully deployed on such platform.

 Using Marathon and Chronos frameworks, application/service deployment to various environments become much simpler comparing with CF based platform.
 Both containerized and regular applications